 Day Trip to Pompeii and Vesuvius from Sorrento

 Lia provided ongoing commentary on most of the whole inbound trip.
-Her overview of Pompeii and Vesuvius covered all the information that the specialized guide at the crater top would also provide, allowing us to wander off when we reached the crater top and look rather than just listen.
+Her overview of Pompeii and Vesuvius covered all the information that the specialized guide at the crater top also provided.
+This allowed us to wander off when we reached the crater top.
+We looked rather than just listened.

-The downside of going on an organized tour was the places they chose to stop along the way.
-Our bathroom stop was at a cameo shop and the restaurant they chose was a low rated 3 star restaurant.
-We would wander off on our own to find lunch!
+The downside of going on an organized tour was always the places they chose to stop along the way.
+Our bathroom stop was at a cameo shop.
+And the restaurant they chose was a low rated 3 star restaurant.
+We just wandered off on our own and found lunch!

 Climbing Mt Vesuvius

-The bus dropped us off at 1000m, leaving us to walk the crater at elevation 1280m, up a gravel quite steep walkway.
+The bus dropped us off at 1000m.
+From there we walked to the crater at elevation 1280m.
+The path up was a gravel quite steep walkway.
 For those few who chose not to walk to the top, there was a small cafe and the standard tourist junk stalls for amusement.
-I hoped they had planned for the 90 minute wait.
+I hoped they planned for the 90 minute wait.

 There was no rest for this billy goat.
-Up we went, very thankful for the 9 weeks of hill walking we had been doing since our arrival in Italy.
+Up we went.
+We were very thankful for the 9 weeks of hill walking we did during our 10 weeks in Italy.

-Arriving at the top, you had to fight your way through the shop to start the walk around the crater.
-At this time you could join a tour guide (various languages offered) to get a little more info.
-We stayed with the group long enough to know that Lia had done a good job of briefing us.
+Arriving at the top, we fought our way through the shop and started the walk around the crater.
+At this time we could join a tour guide offered in various languages offered.
+We stayed with the group long enough to know that Lia did a good job of briefing us.

-Looking over the crater rim we could see the 250m or so crater hole, filled with sharp lava rock and ash.
+Looking over the crater rim we saw the 250m or so crater hole.
+It was filled with sharp lava rock and ash.

-On the walk up and along the rim, we could look out over first Naples and then out to the Sorrento peninsula.
+On the walk up and along the rim, we looked out over first Naples.
+At the opt we looked out to the Sorrento peninsula.
 We were again up at the cloud level looking down on the vista below.

 Down To Pompeii

-The bus navigated back down the mountain and drop the group close to the Pompeii gate.
-Passing on the group lunch we wandered around to look at our lunch options.
-Lia was right about the prices being high at some places although we saw pizza at a great price up on the main road away from the site entrance.
+The bus navigated back down the mountain and dropped the group close to the Pompeii gate.
+Passing on the group lunch, we wandered around and looked at our lunch options.
+Lia was right about the prices being high at some places.
 We settled for a light lunch and gelato.

 When we re-joined the group we again lined up in slow Italian fashion for tickets.
-No Vesuvius / Pompeii tour included attraction tickets, so plan to pay 10€ to walk up Vesuvius and 11€ for Pompeii entrance.
+No Vesuvius / Pompeii tour included attraction tickets.
+So plan to pay 10€ to walk up Vesuvius and 11€ for Pompeii entrance.
 The guides did not even have tickets so we lined up with everyone else.
-It was a good thing we were visiting almost at the end of the season.
+It was a good thing we visited almost at the end of the season.

-We entered along the Grande Progetto Pompeii , a gentle sloping path that slowly took you up and up to the excavation site on the hill.
+We entered along the Grande Progetto Pompeii.
+A gentle sloping path that slowly took us up and up to the excavation site on the hill.
 The steps back out were the old entrance.
-Walking along the path you got a view of the outside walls but it in no way prepared you for the 40 hectares of uncovered site (of 66 total) you found as you entered.
+Walking along the path we got a view of the outside walls.
+But it in no way prepared us for the 40 hectares of uncovered site (of 66 hectares total) we found as we entered.

 Wandering the Streets of Pompeii

-While we have visited ruins in Greece, Turkey, Spain and other parts of Italy, I was really not prepared for the complete city layout we would find.
-Walking along ancient rock roads, you could see the over 600 shops that lined the major street and alleys.
+We visited ruins in Greece, Turkey, Spain and other parts of Italy.
+But I was really not prepared for the complete city layout we found.
+Walking along ancient rock roads, we saw the over 600 shops that lined the major street and alleys.
 Walls were largely intact while most roofs were gone (or had been recreated).
-In some ancient bars we could still see the marble bar tops.
+In some ancient bars we still saw the marble bar tops.

-We spent a fair amount of time wandering around a more recent restoration of a noble’s house.
-You could see all the rooms and understand how the house was used, complete with a garden at the back.
+We spent a fair amount of time as we wandered around a more recent restoration of a noble’s house.
+We saw all the rooms and understood how the house was used, complete with a garden at the back.
 In almost every room you could see restored frescoes and in a few of the rooms you could see remnants of mosaic floors.
 When the house was discovered they found a basement room with a complete set of silverware.
-It was hard to imagine that all of this had been buried under 4m of ash!
+It was hard to imagine that all of this was buried under 4m of ash!

-The site included the training arena for the gladiators, a small amphitheater and the massive main square with the various buildings and temples sitting with Vesuvius in the background.
-You could see the temples and alters dedicated to Apollo, Isis, and Jupiter still largely intact.
+The site included the training arena for the gladiators, a small amphitheater and the massive main square with the various buildings and temples.
+Vesuvius sat in the background.
+We saw the temples and alters dedicated to Apollo, Isis, and Jupiter still largely intact.

-There was an area off of the main square storing some of the artifacts still on the site.
-There were shelves and shelves here but the vast majority of artifacts can be seen at the Architectural Museum in Naples.
-We had planned to visit but will leave that for another trip.
+There was an area off of the main square where some of the artifacts were stored on the site.
+There were shelves and shelves here.
+But the vast majority of artifacts were at the Architectural Museum in Naples.
+We planned to visit on another trip.

 The storage areas also included the plaster casts made in cavities they found that had once held buried residents.
-While the bodies are all disintegrated in Pompeii, we were told that the material that covered Herculeum left bodies more intact that are still being recovered.
+The bodies were all disintegrated in Pompeii.
+But we were told that the material that covered Herculeum left bodies more intact that are still being recovered.

-We spent a few hours walking the site of Pompeii, listening to the good narration provided by Lia.
+We spent a few hours as we walked the site of Pompeii and listened to the good narration provided by Lia.
 Because it was less crowded, we covered a lot of ground.
 But Lia said it would take 2 days or more to see all the buildings and artifacts.
 For this day, we were done.
-Quite overloaded with all we had learned.
+Quite overloaded with all we had learned!